You Will Need To

 Your Bra Size Is:

-There is no hard and fast rule that says one size fits all.
-It is worth mentioning that need to must try a bra of every type before you are sure of your size.
+With bras, there is no hard and fast rule that says one size fits all.
+You have to try a bra of every type before you are sure of your correct size.

-Be vigilant while getting your measurements, especially if you having sagging or larger breasts.
-Go one step further and get a second opinion if you want to be extra cautious.
-There have been instances where the difference in sizes was rather alarming when a measurement was taken the second time around.
+Be cautious with the measurements if you have sagging or larger breasts.
+Get a second opinion, as there have been instances where the difference in sizes was rather alarming when a measurement was taken the second time around.

-Get a one-time professional fitting done.
-Experts say that the measurements are generally more accurate when you let someone else do your fitting.
+Do not rely on a bra size chart, but get a one-time professional fitting done.
+Measurements are generally more accurate when you let someone else do your fitting.

-As a rule of thumb, your bra should fit snugly around your body.
+Ensure that your bra fits snugly around your body.
 It should neither be too tight nor too loose.

-When you go up or down your bra size, the cup size also differs.
-For example, if your size is 34B, a bigger size for you would be 36A.
+The cup size also differs when you go up or down your bra size.
+For instance, if your size is 34B, a bigger size for you would be 36A.
 If you want a smaller size, go for 32C.

 Remember that your breasts should sit approximately midway between your elbows and shoulders when you wear a bra.

-The cups will do the heavy lifting, and the straps will support them, so do not forget to adjust the straps.
+The bra cups will do the heavy lifting, and the straps will support them.
+Therefore, do not forget to adjust the straps.

-Move your arms around like a windmill to see if your breasts are falling out or hanging from the bottom or if your bra is riding up.
-In that case, try adjusting the straps first.
-Otherwise, you will need to go for a smaller cup size.
+Move your arms around like a windmill to see if your bra is riding up or your breasts are lacking enough support.
+If that is the case, adjust the bra straps first.
+If it still doesn’t fit, go for a smaller cup size.

-If your bra straps are pinching or digging into your shoulders, or if your breasts are spilling out, making the two of them look like four, you need a bigger size.
+If your bra straps are digging into your shoulders, go for a bigger size.

-Make sure the cup is taut and there is no extra room.
+Ensure the cup is taut and there is no extra room.
+If your breasts are spilling out of the cups, go for a bigger cup size.

-Always hook your bra at the closest (first) eye and run two of your fingers under the band.
-Your fingers should slide comfortably.
-The bra will loosen up with time, and you can hook it on the next eye then.
+Hook your bra at the first eye and slide two fingers under the band.
+If your fingers glide comfortably, that’s the right fit for you.
+The bra will loosen up over time, then you can hook it on the next eye.

-If your bra is riding up your back and you’re always pulling it down, you need a smaller band size.
+If your bra rides up your back and you need to adjust it and pull it continuously, you need a smaller band size.

-The center part of the bra should sit just perfectly.
-It should not stick out or poke your skin.
+The center part of the bra should sit perfectly on your chest.
+Ensure it doesn’t poke your skin.

 Why do you add 4 inches to your band size?